Rising CFRTP CFRP Prepreg Machinery Manufacturer

 The perfect combination of alkali-free glass fiber yarn and resin gives the product unique lightweight and high-strength characteristics.

 The specific gravity of the product is 1/4 of steel, which is suitable for various load-bearing structures under corrosive environments.

 - 4. Anti-aging

-The product is made of high-quality matrix resin and anti-aging additives, so that the product has long-lasting anti-aging performance, can maintain long-term gloss and continuous high strength, and the service life is more than 20 years.
+The product is made of high-quality matrix resin and anti-aging additives, so the product has long-lasting anti-aging performance, can maintain long-term gloss and continuous high strength, and a service life is more than 20 years.

 - 5. Designability